rickithadi/bigduckmusic.com/src/pages/features/2020-09-18-on-neo-punggol.md

   - Ujikaji Records
   - Singapore
 ---
-## The lead single from the Singaporean sound artist’s return is a thrilling audiovisual collage that serves as a commentary on the global information war, and a reflection on our over-saturated world.
+## The lead single from the Singaporean sound artist’s return is a thrilling audiovisual collage that serves as commentary to the global information war we live in – a reflection of our over-saturated world.

 \-